mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        By default, if this environment variable is not configured, `NPU_ASD_SIGMA_THRESH=100000,5000` -
+   * - MS_SDC_DETECT_ENABLE
+     - Whether to enable CheckSum for silent data corruption detection
+     - Integer
+     - 0: Disable CheckSum for silent data corruption detection

+       1: Enable CheckSum for silent data corruption Detection
+     - Currently, this feature only supports Atlas A2 training series products, and only supports CheckSum for MatMul with bfloat16 data type in O0 or O1 mode

 For more information on feature value detection, see `Feature Value Detection <https://www.mindspore.cn/tutorials/en/master/debug/sdc.html>`_.